Johnny Rodgers (singer): Johnny Rodgers Band

-Musical theatre projects
+Musical theater projects

 Motherhood: The Musical.
-Musical Director, Orchestrator, Arranger for this successful touring off-broadway production that debuted in 2010.
-He is also Produced the original cast album and is co-writer on 5 of the musical's songs.
+Musical director, orchestrator, and arranger for this successful touring off-Broadway production which debuted in 2010.
+He produced the original cast album and is a co-writer on five of the musical's songs.

 Liberace The Musical.
-Composer and Lyricist with rights holder Barbara Carole Sickmen.
-Johnny's work started in 2011 on this new Broadway project about the life of Liberace.
+Composer and lyricist with rights holder Barbara Carole Sickmen.
+Rodgers' work started in 2011 on the new Broadway project about the life of Liberace.

 Firecracker Jack.
-Part of this musical was workshopped with ASCAP in New York City in 2010.
+Part of the musical was workshopped with ASCAP in New York City in 2010.
 This original work co-written with Nathan Crone is not yet completed but is an original musical with baseball prowess at the center of the story.